MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-III-Food-Safety-Inspection-Service-Department-Agriculture/subchapter-A-Agency-Organization-Terminology-Mandatory-Meat-Poultry-Products-Inspection-Voluntary-Inspection-Certification/part-381-Poultry-Products-Inspection-Regulations/subpart-C-Exemptions/section-381.10.md

 (E) The food-contact surfaces of all equipment and utensils shall be sanitized by:

-(*1*) Immersion for at least 1/2 minute in clean, hot water at a temperature of at least 170 °F; or
+(*1*) Immersion for at least1/2 minute in clean, hot water at a temperature of at least 170 °F; or

 (*2*) Immersion for at least 1 minute in a clean solution containing at least 50 parts per million of available chlorine as a hypochlorite and at a temperature of at least 75 °F; or